-Soft Pastel Effect in Photoshop is a followup after one of the more popular tutorials on our blog, How to Create a Soft Pastel Effect in Lightroom.
-After publishing that tutorial we received many requests to write a tutorial for a similar effect in Photoshop.
-We are pleased to present that here.
+One of the more popular tutorials on our blog is How to Create a Soft Pastel Effect in Lightroom.
+After publishing that tutorial we received some requests to write a tutorial for a similar effect in Photoshop, so that is what we will be looking at today.
 The effect that we will be creating is not exactly the same as the one in Lightroom, but it is a similar soft color effect with a pastel tone.

-Here is the before version of the photo we are using for the tutorial.
+Here is the before version of the photo that I will be using for the tutorial.

 And here is a preview of the after version.